nicohouillon/aws_test_approach_1/README.md

 ```
 packer build packer.json
 ```
+* index.php is downloaded from a S3 bucket and a Ec2 role with S3 access has been previously created.

 ### Additonal informations :
 * [Terraform]() will retrieve the appropriate most recent AMI in a given region in using a common tag issued from the Packer build.
-* some informations may be needed in variables.tf or terraform.tfvars (example your ssh key path, specific region, ...).
+* some informations may be needed in variables.tf or terraform.tfvars (example: your AWS credentials/profile , ssh key path, specific region, ...).